HumbertoMntl/MTechAPI/README.md

     - Press F5 or click "Start Debugging"
     - Open `https://localhost:{port}/swagger` in your browser

+> **Note:** The database is automatically created using SQL Server LocalDB when the project is first run.
 ## Sample POST request to /api/employees

 ```json